docling-project/docling-ts/README.md

 # Docling TS

-Type/JavaScript utility libraries and examples for working with JSON output of [Docling](https://github.com/DS4SD/docling).
+Type/JavaScript libraries and examples for working with the JSON output format of [Docling](https://github.com/DS4SD/docling).

 > [!NOTE]
 > This is an unstable draft implementation that evolves quickly.